The Schottenkloster or Irish Monasteries, a network of Irish Benedictine monasteries extending from Rosscarbery to Kiev.

 At a time when the Irish were better known as the Scots.

 'Radharc: When The Irish Were Scots' was first broadcast on 8 February 1982.
-The documentary is narrated by Cyril Cusack.
+The narrator is Cyril Cusack.